 The next day we were going to do the famous Sentiero degli Dei (Walk of Gods).
 There were three routes suggested to get from Bomerano to Positano.
 The first route involved 1700 stairs at the end of the walk.
 The second route had just 700 stairs at the end of the walk but lasted ½ hour longer.
 The third route avoided the long stairs at the end of the walk by stopping in Nocello, where a convenient bus went straight to Positano.

-We chose the third the It was our easiest walk yet.
+We chose the third and It was our easiest walk yet.
 The views from the hills to the coast were spectacular as usual and the day was sunny and warm.
 One section of the trail followed a narrow trail right on the edge of a cliff.
 We heard the tinkle of bells.
 A large herd of goats were munching bushes on either side of the path, overlooked by a shepherd.
 We passed the herd easily.
 We had been taking turns passing one other couple on the trail.
 We all stopped to speak to a local man gathering herbs growing beside the trail.
 He was harvesting two kinds of Anise seeds, one good for tea, the other to make an alcoholic drink, such as pastis.

 The bus stop was in a car park on the north side of Nocello.
 We reached